 DOCTOR OF PHARMACY DEGREE: The professional degree program (final year of the B.S. program and three additional years) was approved for reaccreditation by the Accrediting Council for Pharmaceutical Education in July 2012 for the maximum eight-year period.
 To be eligible for progression into the third professional year, students must obtain a minimum 2.75 GPA on the second professional year required coursework.
 The third year course work utilizes a case-based and student-centered problem based learning format.
 Small groups of randomly assigned students coached by a faculty facilitator develop optimal treatment plans for hypothetical patients based on actual case histories.
 Students are evaluated on content knowledge, problem solving skills, and group dynamics.
 During the final year, each student will participate in four required five-week rotations (adult medicine, ambulatory care, traditional institutional practice, and traditional community practice) and four five-week elective rotations.
 The electives must be in at least three different areas of training.
 Students are provided the opportunity to select their rotation sites, the majority of which are located in Mississippi.
 Students are encouraged to compete for nationally available rotations in order to partially satisfy their elective requirement.

 ADMISSION REQUIREMENTS EARLY ENTRY (EARLY ASSURANCE) ADMISSION: The Early Entry program provides the opportunity to engage in both professional and personal relationships with School of Pharmacy faculty and upperclassmen immediately upon entering the university.
 Early Entry students avoid the highly competitive selection process for admission to the B.S. program following completion of the pre-pharmacy curriculum.
 These students also are eligible for scholarships that are not available to pre-pharmacy students.
-Eligibility for Early Entry admission requires a minimum composite ACT score of 25 and sufficient GPA (10-12 grades, 4.0 scale, weighted GPA will be utilized) that when multiplied by ten and added to the applicant’s best ACT score equals at least 65.
+Eligibility for Early Entry admission requires a minimum composite ACT score of 25 and sufficient GPA (9-12 grades, 4.0 scale, weighted GPA will be utilized) that when multiplied by ten and added to the applicant’s best ACT score equals at least 65.
 Admission scores are calculated based on GPA, ACT, resume evaluation (leadership, service, employment history), and interview results.
-Applications, available online, must be made to both the university and to the school (January 15 deadline), and separate high school transcripts provided to each.
-A nonrefundable $85 application fee is assessed and should accompany applicant’s resume’ to the School of Pharmacy.
+Applications, available online, must be made to both the University and to the School (January 5 deadline).
+A nonrefundable $60 application fee is assessed.
 Applicants will then be invited to attend a mandatory Applicant Day.
-Enrollment is limited to 100 and preference is given to Mississippians for the last 50 available seats.
+Enrollment is limited to 115 and preference is given to Mississippians for the last 50 available seats.
 Applicants from qualified non-Mississippi residents are encouraged.

 REGULAR ENTRY ADMISSION: The majority of B.S. students are admitted to the school after completion of a prescribed set of required pre-professional courses plus electives.
 These courses are traditionally completed in three years, but often are taken as a part of completion of a non-pharmacy undergraduate degree.
-Regular Entry application is made only through PharmCAS with a November 1 deadline.
+Regular Entry application is made only through PharmCAS with a February 1 deadline.
 Minimum eligibility requirements for Regular Entry admission include a 2.75 GPA on required pre-pharmacy courses with a grade of at least a C in each, a minimum composite scaled score of 395, and a writing score of 3.0 on the Pharmacy College Admission Test taken during the calendar year of application.
 As determined from information submitted from PharmCAS, applicants who are competitive will be invited to submit a supplemental application to The University of Mississippi, School of Pharmacy which includes a supplemental application fee of $85.
-These individuals will be invited to attend one of several mandatory two-day Applicant Day Programs held in February and includes an interview and a Health Sciences Reasoning Test assessment.
+These individuals will be invited to attend one of several mandatory Applicant Day Programs and includes an interview and a Health Sciences Reasoning Test assessment.
 Students are admitted on the basis of a composite admission score incorporating pre-pharmacy GPA, PCAT composite scaled score, resume evaluation (leadership, service, employment history), interview and performance on the Health Sciences Reasoning Test.
 Mississippi residents are given priority for admission although non-Mississippi residents are also encouraged to apply.
 Non-resident tuition waivers are available to applicants with a PCAT composite percentile score of 80 or above.
 Non-U.S. citizens must have completed all required pre-professional courses in the United States in order to be considered for admission.
 Bonus points are added to the admission score for applicants who have received a Masters, Ph.D., or professional doctorate degree (0.5) and/or applicants who meet the minimum 2.75 GPA and who complete all required pre-pharmacy courses at The University of Mississippi (0.4).
+All applicants will be notified of their admissions status no later than April 1st.
+Upon notification of admission to the program, a $500 nonrefundable seat deposit will be required to hold the applicant's seat in the program.
+Upon matriculation to the program, the seat deposit will be applied to the first semester fees.

 The School of Pharmacy has enacted a random drug screening policy for its undergraduate and professional students.
 All students (PY1-PY4) enrolled in the undergraduate and professional degree programs will be subject to randomized drug (urine) screening during their time of enrollment in the program.